Admissions Arrangements 2024-25 Admissions Arrangements 2025-26

 Please note that if your son has already been deemed selective by Medway Council, the result is valid for 12 calendar months.
 If your son reaches the required academic standard and if a place is available in the year group, a place will be offered.
 Parents will be notified of the outcome of a casual admission no more than 15 days from receipt of the application form.

 If an offer is not given (including Sixth Form places), due to the school being oversubscribed or your son/daughter not reaching the required academic standard, you will be able to appeal.
-To request an admission appeal please complete the appeal form.
+To request an admission appeal please consult the Appeals pages of this website.

 Please note that, as set out in the School Admission Appeal Code 2022, section 5, para 5.1, parents can only appeal once for a place in the same school in the same academic year.